 In April 2021, pursuant to the terms of Ms. Merendino's employment agreement, the Equity Committee granted to Ms. Merendino: (a) an option to purchase 123,300 common shares and (b) an RSU to receive 78,299 common shares, each under the 2016 Equity Incentive Plan, and each with a grant date of April 15, 2021.
 The option had an exercise price per share of \$17.88, the fair value of a common share on the date of grant, and was scheduled to vest as to 1/4 of the underlying common shares on the first anniversary of the grant date, with the remaining shares vesting in 12 equal quarterly installments thereafter, provided Ms. Merendino has provided continuous service to us through the applicable date.
-The RSU was scheduled to vest as to 1/4 of the underlying common shares on the first anniversary of the grant date, with the remaining shares on the first anniversary of the grant date.
+The RSU was scheduled to vest as to 1/4 of the underlying common shares on the first anniversary of the grant date, with the remaining shares vesting in 12 equal quarterly installments thereafter, provided Ms. Merendino has provided continuous service to us through the applicable date.

 In August 2021, pursuant to the terms of Mr. Mehra's employment agreement, the Equity Committee granted to Mr. Mehra: (a) an option to purchase 165,192 common shares and (b) an RSU to receive 103,069 common shares, each under the 2016 Equity Incentive Plan, and each with a grant date of September 15, 2021.
 The option had an exercise price per share of \$21.83, the fair value of a common share on the date of grant, and was scheduled to vest as to 1/4 of the underlying common shares on the first anniversary of the grant date, with the remaining shares vesting in 12 equal quarterly installments thereafter, provided Mr. Mehra has provided continuous service to us through the applicable date.
-The RSU was scheduled to vest as to 1/4 of the underlying common shares vesting in 12 equal quarterly installments thereafter, provided Mr. Mehra has provided common shares on the first anniversary of the grant date, with the remaining shares vesting in 12 equal quarterly installments thereafter as to 1/4 of the underlying common shares on the first anniversary of the grant date.
 The RSU was scheduled to vest as to 1/4 of the underlying common shares on the first anniversary of the grant date, with the remaining shares vesting in 12 equal quarterly installments thereafter, provided Mr. Mehra has provided continuous service to us through the applicable date.